 Sand that you seen on the ocean and river beds are basically rocks which have eroded over time, weathered and pulverized over decades, some even millions of years old.
 Sand is also a type of soil.
 It is mostly found in the water bodies which carry them on to the banks or in deserts.
 So sand is rock and other rare minerals which are split into fine particles.

-It is a mis-consumption that fertile soil may turn to sand over time.
+It is a misconception that fertile soil may turn to sand over time.
 Soil never turns into sand.
-Fertile soil may on occassions get covered by sand either because of flooding or desert winds causing the land to become uncultivable.
+Fertile soil may on occasions get covered by sand either because of flooding or desert winds causing the land to become in-cultivable.
 However, if it has sedimentation then the land will be very fertile.
 The Gangetic plain is one of the finest example of this.

 Sand, it’s loosest interpretation, constitutes of rocks, gravel, slit, clay and other sediments.

 Yes you heard it right leaching of nutrients and water loss from the top layer of sand is the biggest problem.
 Because plants have fibrous feeder roots mostly on the surface unlike large trees, which happens to be the top 5 cm from the surface.

 Sand with other sediments and humus will be one of the best medium to grow crops.

 Palmyra palm tree with fruits growing on Sand